FRoundation: Are Foundation Models Ready for Face Recognition?: Conclusion

 \section{Conclusion}

-This paper was the first to propose and investigate the use of foundation models for the task of face recognition.
-We additionally propose the adaption of the foundation models to this specific task under various levels of data availability.
-Our experiments on multiple foundation models, training datasets, and a wide range set of evaluation benchmarks led to interesting conclusions summarized in the following.
-The studied pretrained foundation models, used as feature extractors without fine-tuning, demonstrated relatively acceptable (far from random) accuracy on less challenging face verification benchmarks like LFW.
-However, they under-performed on more challenging benchmarks such as AgeDB30, CALFW, IJB-B, and IJB-C. Our adaption of foundation models to face recognition showed that fine-tuning these models on even small subsets of CASIA-WebFace, e.g. 1k identities, significantly boosts their verification accuracy across benchmarks, outperforming models trained from scratch on similar data subsets.
+This paper was the first to propose and investigate the use of foundation models for the task of FR.
+We additionally propose the adaptation of the foundation models to this specific task under various levels of data availability.
+Our experiments on multiple foundation models, training datasets, and a wide range of evaluation benchmarks led to interesting conclusions, which are summarized as follows.
+The studied pre-trained foundation models used as feature extractors without fine-tuning, demonstrated relatively acceptable (far from random) accuracy on less challenging face verification benchmarks like LFW.
+However, they underperformed on more challenging benchmarks such as AgeDB30, CALFW, IJB-B, and IJB-C. Our adaptation of foundation models for FR showed that fine-tuning these models on even small subsets of CASIA-WebFace, e.g. $1$K identities, significantly boosts their verification accuracy across benchmarks, outperforming models trained from scratch on similar data subsets.
 Additionally, increasing the dataset size (dataset width) or the number of images per identity (dataset depth) enhances performance, demonstrating the scalability of foundation models with diverse data availability.
-The results additionally showed that, with a limited training dataset like CASIA-WebFace, fine-tuning pretrained foundation models outperforms training models from scratch in recognition accuracy.
+The results additionally showed that, with a limited training dataset like CASIA-WebFace, fine-tuning pre-trained foundation models outperforms training models from scratch in recognition accuracy.
 However, when large datasets (MS1MV2 or WebFace4M) are available, training from scratch yields competitive performance, though it incurs a significantly higher training computational cost compared to fine-tuning.
+This highlights the importance of selecting an appropriate training strategy according to the size of the dataset.
 Our bias evaluation results indicate that fine-tuning foundation models enhance recognition performance across demographics but introduces slightly more bias compared to baseline models trained from scratch, especially on smaller fine-tuning datasets.
 Models trained from scratch on larger datasets (MS1MV2 and WebFace4M) achieved superior recognition accuracy and exhibited lower bias.
-The outcomes of this work set the stage for broader adoption of foundation models as a basis for biometric recognition, particularly in scenarios with limited data availability, being aware of the technical and legal constraints on biometric data collection and management. { }
+All models achieved their best verification performances on the Caucasian subset, which may be attributed to factors such as unbalanced training datasets, sensitivity to skin color, and hairstyles that are overrepresented or underrepresented in the training datasets.
+Finally, the effectiveness of synthetic data in improving the FR performance of foundation models is demonstrated, as it outperforms both pre-trained and baseline models.
+This also encourages further exploration of additional synthetic datasets.
+The outcomes of this work set the stage for broader adoption of foundation models as a basis for biometric recognition, particularly in scenarios with limited data availability, being aware of the technical and legal constraints on biometric data collection and management.